davidafshepherd/ad-auction-dashboard/README.md

 The auction-ad-analytics folder is the project directory.
 The .jar file is the executable .jar file that starts up the app.
-Use username:admin and password:admin to login to the app.
+Use username: admin and password: admin to login to the app.
 Sample advertising campaign data has been provided.